upvalue/love-repl/README.md

 ### Variables

+    repl.font : Font

+The font to use when rendering.
+Vera Sans 12pt by default.

+    repl.screenshot : boolean

+If true, take a screenshot when toggled and set repl.background to a darkened version of it.

+    repl.background : Drawable

+Image to use as REPL background.

     repl.max_lines = 1000

 The maximum number of lines to keep.
 Must be set before initialize() is called.
 Includes both user-entered and program